 If you or a loved one has been arrested for OWI in Iowa, contact DAC-LAW PLC at 319-389-4276 for an initial consultation.

-Couple beers.
-No one tells an OWI suspect that a couple beers could result in a serious misdemeanor, aggravated misdemeanor, or even a felony with significant potential for incarceration and, with the latter, a felony conviction.
+Couple drinks.
+No one tells an OWI (DUI) suspect that a couple drinks could result in a serious misdemeanor, aggravated misdemeanor, or even a felony with significant potential for incarceration and, with the latter, a felony conviction.
 If you or a loved has been arrested for OWI (DUI) in Cedar Rapids, Iowa City, Waterloo, or other Iowa community, contact DAC-LAW PLC at 319-389-4276.
 However, remember that a blog is not legal advice and sending unsolicited information to an attorney does not necessarily establish an attorney-client relationship.